-To get a current description of the forest resource (or stock), the Province has invested significant resources into creating and maintaining a Provincial Forest Inventory.
-District 9 has a new forest inventory and although the last inventory for District 16 was done in 1995, the estimate of forest stock is kept current through an update program which is conducted each year to account for all natural and man-made disturbances such as fire, insects, and harvesting, and any enhancement programs such as tree planting and pre-commercial thinning.
+To get a current description of the forest resource (or stock), the province has invested significant resources into creating and maintaining a Provincial Forest Inventory.
+An estimate of forest stock is kept current through an update program which is conducted each year to account for all natural and man-made disturbances such as fire, insects, and harvesting, and any enhancement programs such as tree planting and pre-commercial thinning.
 Also, each stand in the forest inventory is updated to reflect any yield changes that may have occurred since the previous inventory update.